Alpina: Note

 In 2005, an Alpina B5 Touring was tested by Auto, Motor und Sport on the Nardò Ring.
 The B5 reached a top speed of 319 km/h.

 Alpina B5 S

 At the 2007 Frankfurt Motor Show (IIA), Alpina presented the revised B5 S.

 Engine

 The motor's combustion process was optimized by changing the camshaft.
 This resulted in a significantly lower exhaust gas temperature, which is the basis for the performance increase.
 The power of the 4.4-liter V8 was thus increased by 22 kW to 390 kW.
 The torque increased by 25 Nm to 725 Nm.
-The B5 S takes the sprint to 100 km/h in 4.6 seconds; The top speed increases to 317 km/h.
+The B5 S completes the sprint to 100 km/h in 4.6 seconds; The top speed increases to 317 km/h.

 Transmission

 One innovation is the ZF six-speed Sport-Switch-Tronic transmission.
 The switching time was reduced by 50% compared to the predecessor.
 The reaction time is 1/10 s.
 In manual mode, the driving feeling is similar to the shift dynamics of a dual clutch transmission.